-AUSTIN – The University of Texas System Board of Regents will hold a special called meeting on Wednesday, March 4, in Austin.
+AUSTIN – The University of Texas System Board of Regents will meet Wednesday and Thursday, May 13-14, in Austin.
 The meeting will be held on the ninth floor of Ashbel Smith Hall, 201 W. 7th St.

 The agenda book for the meeting is available online.

 The Board will convene in open session at 8 a.m. and immediately recess to executive session to discuss legal and personnel matters.
 The Board will reconvene in open session at approximately 8:45 a.m. to consider action, if any, on executive session agenda items.

 Four outstanding educators were inducted into The UT System Academy of Distinguished Teachers Wednesday night.